adbar/simplemma/README.md

 (`nl`) figure excludes gold lemmas that are underscore-joined compounds (e.g. `klooster_orde`), a UD-Alpino annotation convention that simplemma's single-token output cannot match; without that exclusion it is ≈0.88.
+Hebrew (`he`) and Arabic (`ar`) proclitics/articles fuse onto their host word in real (unsegmented) text but are scored as pre-split sub-tokens by the standard UD protocol above; on whole, unsegmented input their accuracy is ≈0.77 and ≈0.74 respectively.
 See the `training/` folder of the code repository for more information.

 This library is particularly relevant as regards the lemmatization of less frequent words.
 Its performance in this case is only incidentally